PIANO INSTRUCTORS

 M.M.

 Sarah Sirois Miga started singing at the age of 12.
 She began singing with the Children’s Chorus of San Antonio, which gave her the opportunity to perform with the San Antonio Symphony under the direction of Maestro Ken-David Masur, the San Antonio Master Singers under the direction of Dr. John Silantien, and the San Antonio Opera.
 Sarah graduated with her Master of Music in vocal performance and pedagogy from UTSA in May of 2019.
-She enjoys working with each student and finding the best ways for them to learn in an enjoyable environment.

-Khadijah Jabbar,
+Khadijah Enriquez,

 B.M.